Activity: Test the docs in your Open Source project

 - How are the tests executed?
 Automatically?
 Manually?

-- What kind of testing is done before a release?
+- What kind of testing does the team do before a release?

 - If you encounter a bug while testing, how should you report it?